myselfscrum/kochessenz-recipes/content/english/post/001-12-13-knobeljau-tricolore.md

 * Spinach (400g raw weight),

-which I actually bought for the [spinach heart soup](http://www.kochessenz.de/2009/12/13/spinatherzensuppe/).
+which I actually bought for the **[spinach soup](../spinach-soup/)**.
 This is conveniently already cleaned, so I can directly put on the rubber gloves and cut the beet into smallest cubes.

 Here are the ingredients for the risotto